📞 24/7 Emergency Line: (303) 555-0000|Serving Denver, Aurora, Lakewood & all Front Range communities

 Annual Roof Resealing for Denver's Climate

-Colorado RV dealers and experienced owners universally recommend annual roof inspections and lap sealant reapplication — not because of defective products, but because Denver's UV and thermal cycling simply demands it.
+Colorado RV dealers and experienced owners universally recommend annual roof inspections and lap sealant reapplication.
 We remove all old, cracked Dicor and apply a fresh bead in the correct order: vertical surfaces first, then horizontal transitions.
-A complete roof reseal on a 32-foot travel trailer typically takes two to three hours and provides a year of protection against the conditions your coach faces at 5,280 feet.
+A complete roof reseal on a 32-foot travel trailer typically takes 2-3 hours and provides a year of protection.
+After every roof repair, we perform a free interior water-damage inspection, checking ceiling panels, walls near slideout openings, and subfloor under any moisture-stained areas.

 Need RV Roof Repair in Denver?